 Susan A. DeSanto-Madeya, PhD, Patient Care Services, Beth Israel Deaconess Medical Center; Clinical Associate Professor, Cornell School of Nursing, Boston College

-Michael W. Donnino, MD, Emergency Medicine and Division of Pulmonary/Critical Care Medicine, Beth Israel Deaconess Medical Center; Associate Professor of Medicine and Emergency Medicine, Harvard Medical School
+Michael W. Donnino, MD, Director, Center for Resuscitation Science and Director of Critical Care in Emergency Medicine, Beth Israel Deaconess Medical Center, Associate Professor of Medicine and Emergency Medicine, Harvard Medical School

 Joseph Feuerstein, MD, Gastroenterology, Beth Israel Deaconess Medical Center; Assistant Professor of Medicine, Harvard Medical School